MikeHopcroft/Einstein/documentation/architecture/open-questions.md

 ## Versioning
 * For test run outputs.
+* Laboratory API and configuration and logging files.
 * For candidates.
 Based on container version?
 * For benchmarks.
+API and formats for config and output files.
 Based on container version?
 * For test suites.
-* Future proofing in general.
+* Future proofing (forward-compatibility).

 ## Candidate Secrets
 * How are candidate secrets passed to candidate?